-They're not cupcakes.
-They're mini cakes.
-Which means they're soooooo fancy.
+They're not cupcakes, they're mini cakes.
+Which means they're ultra-fancy.
 And thanks to the magic of Russian piping tips, they're easy enough for beginners to whip up.

 What You Need

-- Sheet cake (use your go-to cake recipe )
+- Sheet cake (use your favorite recipe )

 - Circle cookie or pastry cutters (we used 3" sized)